 Re: The Cricket Thread

-Agreed - it's going to be a massive ask.-PJ- wrote: ↑November 26, 2021, 10:46 am How’s a fast bowler standing down at deep 3rd man take charge of field changes, who to bowl, when to bowl himself and for how long etc.
+-PJ- wrote: November 26, 2021, 10:46 am How’s a fast bowler standing down at deep 3rd man take charge of field changes, who to bowl, when to bowl himself and for how long etc.

 I get the feel Pat will absolutely want to lead by example by over bowling himself resulting in breakdown.